 The Griya Villas & Spa – Opulent and secluded villas with unrivaled views.

-Each 1, 2, and 3 bedroom villa features a classy interior, private pool, charming kitchen, vast bathroom with a free-standing tub, and abundant luggage space.
-And indescribable views from all windows.
+Each one, two, and three bedroom villa features a classy interior, private pool, charming kitchen, large bathroom with a free-standing tub, abundant luggage space, and magnificent views from all windows.
 Villas are tiered up a steep hill, so a golf buggy is offered to get around.
-The whole place, particularly the lobby with its bistro and infinity pool, is spacious and open-air, offering welcome breezes and striking panoramas of the ocean and hills.
+The whole place, particularly the lobby with its bistro and infinity pool, is spacious and open-air, offering a welcome breeze and striking panoramas of the ocean and hills.
 Located in the less developed Lipah village, with a typically rocky beach across the road and a few cafés within a short stroll.

 The Griya Villas & Spa – The Location